 It’s okay to be outside your comfort zone -

 Everyone is outside of their comfort zone right now.
-You must reinforce that this is okay with your team.
+Stress, anxiety and burnout are at an all time high.
+You must reinforce with your team that being outside their comfort zone is okay.
 Your team will respect your honesty that even you are outside your comfort zone.
 Honesty = Authenticity.
 You and your team need to create a new norm.
 A new way of doing things.
-The one thing that crisis teaches us it that you don't come out of it the same.
+The one thing that crisis teaches us is that you don't come out of it the same.
 Embrace the change and pivot.
 One of the best ways to tackle this is to create a new culture, environment, and game plan.
 Here is the key if you want buy-in, your team must be part of the process.
 Hold brainstorming sessions with your team, create an action plan and make sure it is S.M.A.R.T- (Simple, Measurable, Attainable, Realistic and Time Bound).
 You will be shocked at the positive outcome.
 Inclusion is critical to success.

 Making sure you are using all the 5Ls as discussed above is a must for a leader to be authentic.
-The 5Ls key is about staying focused on maintaining balance with all the ‘Ls’.
+The key to 5Ls is staying focused on maintaining a balance with all the ‘Ls’.
 None of them can stand alone.
 Follow the 5Ls and your team will feel more valued, connected, confident and empowered.